tripsankur/TicTacToe/Details.md

 Most of the comman scnearios have been validated with junit and manual testing.
 Test src is included in the repository.

+<a name="troubleshooting"></a>
+## Troubleshooting

+* **FileNotFoundException:** Validate the location of the Metadata file, Config File, Input file, Log File and Output.
+* **No Record in Output:** Validate if the Fixed_Length in the config is correct and matching with the input file line width.
+* **NotEnoughArgumentException:** Validate the number of Arguments passed to the Application.
+* Follow the log files to find out about the issues.